Faroe Islands: Literature

 Faroese written literature has developed only in the past 100–200 years.
 This is mainly because of the islands' isolation and also because the Faroese language did not have a standardised writing system.
 The Danish language was also encouraged at the expense of the Faroese.
 Nevertheless, the Faroes have produced several authors and poets.
 A rich centuries-old oral tradition of folk tales and Faroese folk songs accompanied the Faroese chain dance.
 The people learned these songs and stories by heart and told or sang them to each other, teaching the younger generations, too.
 This kind of literature was gathered in the 19th century and early 20th century.
-The Faroese folk songs, in Faroese, called kvæði, are still in use, although not as large-scale as earlier.
+The Faroese folk songs, in Faroese called kvæði, are still in use, although not as broadly as earlier.

 The first Faroese novel, Bábelstornið by Regin í Líð, was published in 1909; the second novel was published 18 years later.
 In the period 1930 to 1940 a writer from the village Skálavík on Sandoy island, Heðin Brú, published three novels: Lognbrá (1930), Fastatøkur (1935) and Feðgar á ferð (English title: The old man and his sons) (1940).
 Feðgar á ferð has been translated into several other languages.
 Martin Joensen from Sandvík wrote about life on Faroese fishing vessels; he published the novels Fiskimenn (1946) and Tað lýsir á landi (1952).

-Well-known poets from the early 20th century are among others the two brothers from Tórshavn: Hans Andrias Djurhuus (1883–1951) and Janus Djurhuus (1881–1948); other well known poets from this period and the mid 20th century are Poul F. Joensen (1898–1970), Regin Dahl (1918–2007), and Tummas Napoleon Djurhuus (1928–71).
+Well-known poets from the early 20th century include the two brothers from Tórshavn: Hans Andrias Djurhuus (1883–1951) and Janus Djurhuus (1881–1948); other well known poets from this period and the mid 20th century are Poul F. Joensen (1898–1970), Regin Dahl (1918–2007), and Tummas Napoleon Djurhuus (1928–71).
 Their poems are popular even today and can be found in Faroese song books and school books.
 Jens Pauli Heinesen (1932–2011), a school teacher from Sandavágur, was the most productive Faroese novelist; he published 17 novels.
 Steinbjørn B. Jacobsen (1937–2012), a schoolteacher from Sandvík, wrote short stories, plays, children's books, and even novels.
 Most Faroese writers write in Faroese; two exceptions are William Heinesen (1900–91) and Jørgen-Frantz Jacobsen (1900–38).